tuckerericd/graylog-build/README.md

 # Graylog Build Harness

-I manage a number of Graylog servers at work, and occasionally spin up VM's for various projects.
-So, I had a need to quickly push out a new Graylog system with little human intervention.
+I had a need to quickly push out a new Graylog system with little human intervention.

 This script helps automate a two server build-out of Graylog.
 The components are:

 1. Graylog Application Server - Has Graylog and Mongodb
 2. Graylog DB Server - Has Elasticsearch supported by Graylog

-Plans are to keep tracking the latest version available at [https://www.graylog.org/download](https://www.graylog.org/download).

 ## Build Target